 Stories Inc. created a series of videos that use storytelling to help Kasasa communicate its employer brand and scale its culture by attracting the right talent.

-Gabe’s story was a great example of why Kasasa is on a mission is “to enable a powerful network of community financial institutions to re-establish themselves as the go-to-place for banking products and services.”
+Gabe’s story was a great example of why Kasasa is on a mission “to enable a powerful network of community financial institutions to re-establish themselves as the go-to-place for banking products and services.”
 Nathan Baumeister, Chief Patch Officer of Kasasa, recognized that team members have many more true stories, like Gabe’s, that would help explain the company’s pursuit of its mission, illustrate how team members live the core values, and show what it’s like to work at Kasasa.

 Nathan knew that these stories would go a long way in reinforcing Kasasa’s employer brand—both to existing team members and to candidates—and would help preserve Kasasa’s culture as it grows.
 So he engaged Stories Inc. to help uncover these stories and deliver them in an engaging, shareable medium.

 Stories Inc. spent a day and a half onsite at Kasasa’s headquarters in Austin, Texas, where we interviewed 16 people from all parts of the company.
-Drawing on the stories we uncovered during the interviews, we post-produced a series of 10 videos that focus on Kasasa’s mission, core values, culture, and history.
+Drawing on the stories we uncovered during the interviews, we post-produced a series of 10 employer branding videos that focus on Kasasa’s mission, core values, culture, and history.

 Nathan premiered the videos to team members at the company’s annual meeting.
 People were moved, tears were shed.